 1. Understand What Could Be the Root Cause

 You need to look into yourself, your family and then retrace your experiences to see if you can find something that might have interfered with your perception.
-When, where, or with which people do you usually feel most uneasy.
-Have you been involved in a grisly road accident, or have you witnessed one?
+When, where, or with which people do you usually feel most uneasy. if you have been involved in a grisly road accident, or maybe witnessed one?

 2. Seek Professional Help